 David: It really comes down to regional and municipal governmental leadership to facilitate these strategies.
 The combination of centralized and decentralized approaches means that participation with all the players connected to the water infrastructure is necessary.
 To get businesses to participate, the municipality needs to reach out and organize stakeholder groups.
 Here in San Diego, there are 140 licensed craft breweries, and they really are the leaders in sustainability.
 As a large customer, Stone already had this relationship with the city which allowed them to interact in a meaningful way.
 Both parties saw the possibilities and came up with a truly forward-thinking solution.

-Hosted by the National Association of Regulatory Utility Commissioners (NARUC), David’s panel will take place Monday, July 17 in San Diego, Calif.
+Hosted by the National Association of Regulatory Utility Commissioners (NARUC), David’s latest panel will take place Monday, July 17 in San Diego, Calif.
 He will be speaking alongside Tim Suydam, Senior Water Operations Manager at Stone Brewing; and Brent Eidson, Deputy Director of External Affairs for the City of San Diego Public Utilities Department.

 Learn more about the NARUC conference here.
 See how food and beverage manufacturers can help their communities reduce their carbon footprint and operate more sustainably below: